fabiospampinato/cash/README.md

 #### $.fn.one()

 Adds event listener to collection elements that only triggers once for each element.
+Accepts space-separated eventName for listening to multiple events.
 Event is delegated if delegate is supplied.

 ```js